-Topics to be cover in each question paper Grade 12 Paper 1 (150 marks) Grade 12 Paper 2 (150 marks) Answer 3 questions.
-Question 1: Compulsory Choose 2 from section B Answer 3 Questions Conceptual distinctions; Appreciation of the uniqueness of various religion Religious teachings opical Issues in Society (Social problems • Marriage and divorce • Crime and corruption • Teenage Pregnancy Religious freedom, human rights, and responsibility.
+Topics to be cover in each question paper Grade 12 Paper 1 Grade 12 Paper 2 (150 marks) (150 marks) Answer 3 questions.
+Question 1: Compulsory Choose 2 from section B Answer 3 questions Conceptual distinctions; Appreciation of the uniqueness of various religion Religious teachings Topical Issues in Society (Social problems • Marriage and divorce • Crime and corruption • Teenage pregnancy • Moral degeneration • Xenophobia and racism • Gender-based violence Religious freedom, human rights, and responsibility.
 The central teachings in one religion (with specialisation in ONE religion) Media coverage on public issues that have religious implications The role of rituals in religion.
+Religion in areas of recent conflict in SA Analyse the situation In what ways is religion part of the problem?
+In what ways is religion part of the solution?
 History and present-day dynamics of interreligious relationships in South Africa as well as in the international community Normative sources in various religions Hermeneutical principles: Ways of interpreting normative sources Religion and the sciences Analysis of at least TWO secular world views: atheism, agnosticism, humanism, and materialism.

 - Religion Studies comprises of a lot of self-study.
-Read as many sources as possible and keep abreast of current news in the subject. - For the examinations you should focus on interrogating a range of sources to be able to compare different religions, and analyse and interpret generic issues pertaining to religions. - Make sure that you can apply your knowledge of Religion Studies to case studies or exemplars used in the question papers.
+Read as many sources as possible and keep abreast of current news in the subject. - 0 For the examinations you should focus on interrogating a range of sources to be able to compare different religions, and analyse and interpret generic issues pertaining to religions.
+0 - Make sure that you can apply your knowledge of Religion Studies to case studies or exemplars used in the question papers.